bcit-ci/CodeIgniter/user_guide_src/source/libraries/encryption.rst

 		Please refer to the :ref:`custom-parameters` secrion for information on the optional parameters.

+	.. php:method:: create_key($length)

+		:param	int	$length: Output length
+		:returns:	A pseudo-random cryptographic key with the specified length, or FALSE on failure
+		:rtype:	string

+		Creates a cryptographic key by fetching random data from the operating system's sources (i.e. /dev/urandom).

 	.. php:method:: hkdf($key[, $digest = 'sha512'[, $salt = NULL[, $length = NULL[, $info = '']]]])